0207 099 6657 [email protected]

 Babies

 Did you know there are no fully developed bones in babies’ feet?
 The bones are mainly made of cartilage, which gradually hardens.
 What’s more, each foot has a fat pad in the area where the arch later appears.
-As a result, babies’ feet are soft, pliable and flat; they also grow quickly.
-It’s vital that socks, booties and sleepsuits aren’t restrictive – babies’ feet must be able to move freely to help strengthen the muscles and avoid developing abnormalities.
+As a result, babies’ feet are soft, pliable and flat.
+They also grow quickly so socks, booties and sleepsuits mustn’t be restrictive – babies’ feet must be able to move freely to promote proper muscle and bone development.

 Toddlers